Fulbright in Norway

 The Fulbright Program in Norway works closely with cooperating agencies in the selection, supervision and administration of particular grantee categories: The Institute of International Education (IIE) manages the graduate students program, while the Council for International Exchange of Scholars (CIES) manages the scholars program.
 The United States Department of State's Bureau of Educational and Cultural Affairs oversees the program worldwide.

 The J. William Fulbright Foreign Scholarship Board (FSB), a 12-member presidentially-appointed body, provides policy guidance for the entire Fulbright program.
 It operates through the U.S. Department of State in Washington, DC.

-The US-Norway Fulbright Foundation is located in Oslo.
+The Commission of the US-Norway Fulbright Foundation is located in Oslo.
 It has a staff of five and is responsible for the daily management of the Fulbright Program in Norway, which includes both Norwegian grantees going to the US and American grantees coming to Norway.
-In addition, it offers an extensive counseling service for Norwegians who would like to study in the U.S. The Counseling Center is open to the general public, not just Fulbright grantees.
+In addition, it offers advising services for Norwegians who would like to study in the U.S. The Counseling Center is open to the general public, not just Fulbright grantees.
 For more information about studying in the United States, please see the Education USA online information center.

 The work of the Commission is supervised by a Board of Directors, comprising four Norwegian and four American members.
 The Norwegian and American members are appointed respectively by the Norwegian Minister of Foreign Affairs and the U.S. Ambassador to Norway, who are ex-officio Honorary Co-chairs of the Board.
 The Board normally meets four times per year, oversees and adjusts the direction of the program, and makes the final selections of the Norwegian and American grantees.